Yasir-Tariq/DevOps/Deployments/Jenkins_ECR/README.md

 # Jenkins_Automated_ECR_ECS
-Updating AWS ECR repository with update image and attaching it to the ECS service's tasks.
+Updating AWS ECR repository with updated image and attaching it to the ECS service's tasks.

 ## Pre Reqs